19 April 2017 - 25 April 2017

 Other projects have focused on energy: Ranging from long-term energy planning, to learning from Brazil’s leadership in the use of ethanol fuel, to advancing understanding of the complex global energy system and its multiple connections with Brazil’s economy, environment, and society.

-Joining Kabat on the visit are Michael Obersteiner, Program Director, Ecosystems Services Management; and Iain Stewart, Head of External Relations Communications and Library and IIASA Secretary for National Member Organizations.
+Michael Obersteiner, Program Director, Ecosystems Services Management; and Iain Stewart, Head of External Relations Communications and Library and IIASA Secretary for National Member Organizations accompanied Kabat on the visit.

 The Importance of Systems Analysis for Finding Solutions to the Global Challenges Brazil Faces - Tuesday 25 April 2017